SakshiRai255/Interior-Design/Readme.md

-## This is my tenth landing page created for learning front end designing using HTML and CSS.
+## This is a landing page created for learning front end designing using HTML and CSS.

 ## This landing page is responsive.